 In the Spotlight

-Most of ADB's lending comes from its ordinary capital resources, offered at near-market terms to lower- to middle-income countries.
+Most of ADB's lending comes from its ordinary capital resources, offered at near-market terms to lower- to middle-income countries, and beginning in 2017, at very low interest rates to lower income countries.
 ADB also provides loans and grants from Special Funds, of which the Asian Development Fund is the largest.
-The Asian Development Fund offers loans at very low interest rates and grants that help reduce poverty in ADB's poorest borrowing countries.
+The Asian Development Fund offers grants that help reduce poverty in ADB's poorest borrowing countries.